manatki/volga/README.md

     ```scala
     proc: (X1, X2, ...) -> (Y1, Y2, ...)
     ```
-    or monoidal morpshism (note left assiciativity of products)
+    or monoidal morphism (note left associativity of products)
     ```scala
     proc: (Tensor(...(Tensor(X1, X2), ...) -> Tensor(...Tensor(Y1, Y2),..)
     ```
     should form a lambda function having parameters of types `(V[X1], V[X2], ...) =>`

-2. last line in comprenension defined in 1.
+2. last line in comprenension defined in (1.)

-    should be in form `(y1, y2, ...)`
+    should be in the form `(y1, y2, ...)`
     or non-assigning application
     `someProcess(z1, z2, ...)` where `someProcess` is an arrow
     ```scala
     proc: (Z1, Z2, ...) -> (Y1, Y2, ...)
     ```
-    or monoidal morpshism (note left assiciativity of products)
+    or monoidal morpshism (note left associativity of products)
     ```scala
     proc: (Tensor(...(Tensor(Z1, Z2), ...) -> Tensor(...Tensor(Y1, Y2),..)
     ```